algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 3. **Testing session:** The test session is carried out by the 2 teams on the 2 games, and the tests are carried out according to this [list](todo).
 4. **Test results:** The test results are shared between the 2 teams and the bugs and errors are reported on this [file](todo).

 For the sake of simplicity, during test sessions, the game will be launched on the computer of the team developing it.
-This allows our team to record each test session and avoid sending the recorded files afterwards.
+This allows our team to record each test session and avoid sending the recorded files afterward.

-It's important to note that each test session will take place in a caring and respectful atmosphere, without prejudice or judgment.
+---

 ### Monitoring tools